icalvo/icalvo.github.io/music/bodas_de_sangre_c/index.markdown

 In addition to that, it features a new fifth song, _"La oscura raíz del grito"_ ("The dark root of the scream"), with the latest verses of the play.

 This piece was a Christmas gift for my mother-in-law, [Maristela Gruber](https://maristelagruber.com/).
 The downside is that it was 2015 when I gifted it to her, meaning that it took me 3 years to finish the job!
-Bad performance, no question.
-But
+Bad performance, no question... but here it is, at last!